Hrazdan: 20th century and beyond

 In December 1995, Hrazdan became the centre of the newly formed Kotayk Province.

 Geography and climate

 The town of Hrazdan is located in the northeastern part of Armenia, within the Kotayk Province.
-It is bordered by the Pambak mountains range from the north and the Tsaghkunyats Mountains from the southwest.
-The borders of the town extended east across the Geghama mountains reaching up to the top of Mount Gutanasar.
-While passing through the town, Hrazdan River receives its tributaries; Marmarik and Aghveran rivers.
+It is bordered by the Pambak mountain range from the north and the Tsaghkunyats Mountains from the southwest.
+The borders of the town extend east across the Geghama mountains, reaching up to the top of Mount Gutanasar.
+While passing through the town, the Hrazdan River reaches its tributaries, the Marmarik and Aghveran rivers.